Take Action at the Cancer Center

 Privileges of University of Illinois Cancer Center membership include the following:

-- Priority access to Center-funded shared resources at favorable rates and a 10% Cancer Center subsidy on regular rates.
-These state-of-the art shared resources, under the direction of Peter Gann, ScD, MD, the UI Cancer Center Associate Director for Shared Resources include the following:
+- Priority access to Center-funded shared resources at favorable rates.
+Full members receive a 10% Cancer Center subsidy on regular rates.
+These state-of-the art shared resources, under the direction of Peter Gann, ScD, MD, the Cancer Center Associate Director for Shared Resources include the following:

 - Clinical research support for protocol development and management through the UI Clinical Trials Office, which provides a comprehensive network of support throughout the lifecycle of each clinical trial

 - Members-only funding opportunities, including the UI annual pilot project funding program

 - Access to the University of Illinois Cancer Center Grants Development Office, which is a full-service research proposal resource for cancer-related proposal and pre-award support

 - Participation in shared-interest disease working groups, which include Brain, Breast, Cancer Disparities, Gastrointestinal, Prostate, Gynecology, Head and Neck, and Lung.
 New groups are added based on member interest.

 - Access to the new University of Illinois Cancer Center Communications team.
 This team provides services including:

 - Strategic communications planning and implementation of news articles for print, website, and social media venues

 - Creating and writing brochures, news releases, web content, videos, and other communications collateral to promote Cancer Center to various audiences